hansegucker/remarkdav/README.rst

 remarkdav
 =========
-This is a small script to sync files from a webdav directory to the reMarkable cloud (oneway).
+This is a small tool to sync webdav files (only PDF) to the reMarkable cloud (oneway).

 Setup (dev)
 -----------